Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Any Peer can submit a Contract to other Peers.
 This Contract becomes valid when the Peers mentioned in the Contract accept the Contract by placing an accept signature.

-A Contract becomes invalid when at least one Peer mentioned in the Contract revokes its content.
+A Contract becomes invalid when at least one Peer mentioned in the Contract revokes the Contract.

-A Contract becomes invalid when at least one Peer mentioned in the Contract rejects its content.
+A Contract becomes invalid when at least one Peer mentioned in the Contract rejects the Contract.

 Accepting, rejecting and revoking is done by adding a digital signature.